svm-suite/svm-suite.github.io/README.md

 // work in progress //
 ```

-### 3. conclusion
+### 3. afterword

-In this section we exposed basic constructs of *compute-stateful.svm* services.
+In this section we exposed basic constructs of *Compute-stateful.svm* services.
 Although there are many cases where dealing with states may pose a stumbling stone in writing programs, there are some cases where being able to express states is very desirable.
-And that is the purpose of *compute-stateful.svm* service virtual machine, to easily express operations with states.
-Here, we only scratched the surface of what *compute-stateful.svm* services are capable of.
+And that is the purpose of *Compute-stateful.svm* service virtual machine, to easily express operations with states.
+Here, we only scratched the surface of what *Compute-stateful.svm* services are capable of.
 Since we are dealing with a [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) system, we may expect that we are not bound in any way considering the domain of supported computations.

-## E. compute-stateless.svm
+## E. COMPUTE-STATELESS.SVM

 *Compute-stateless.svm* is planned to be a service virtual machine providing stateless computing operations.
 Such operations, using this service virtual machine, may be suitable to perform automated reasoning tasks.